 NEW!
 Research conducted with National Cancer Institute (NCI) support can be submitted and reviewed by the NCI CIRB.
 The VA Investigator's Guide has been updated to reflect the use of the NCI CIRB.
 A track change version of the VA Investigator's Guide is available.

 An FAQ has also been developed to answer the most common questions about submitting an IRB-03 and IRB-01 application studies involving both the Iowa City VAHCS and the University of Iowa.

 Effective January 7, 2019, the VHA Handbook 1200.05 has been revised.
 All research conducted under IRB-03 must be compliant with 1200.05.
 The VHA Research & Development office has issued a Crosswalk Comparison of VHA Handbook 1200.05 (November 12, 2014) vs. VHA Directive 1200.05 (January 7, 2019) can be found here.
 ORD has additional Policies and Guidance Documents.

-As a result of the changes in 1200.05, The VA HIPAA Authorization Form is now a separate document from the Informed Consent Document.
+As of February 2019, The VA HIPAA Authorization Form is included as part of the Informed Consent Document.
 This VA HIPAA Authorization form will be required, when applicable, as part of the informed consent process.
-The VA HIPAA Authorization form can be found on the 'Other Committee Review' page in the HawkIRB application.

 To reach the VA Research Office, please call 338-0581.
 From within the University, dial 158, extension 7666.

-Iowa City VA Privacy Officer - Makenzie Johnson
+Iowa City VA Privacy Officer - Michele Myrvik

-Iowa City VA Information Security Officer - Randy Smith
+Iowa City VA Information System Security Officer (ISSO) - Randy Smith

 Iowa City VA Research Compliance Officer - Sara Miller